brenca/sdrjs/README.md

 # sdrjs
 A wrapper around [librtlsdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) for node.js

+This module depends on `librtlsdr`, which you can install with most package managers.

-Currently only tested on Linux
+Currently only tested on `Linux`

 ## sdrjs
 sdrjs has the following functions: